Anjel-cmd/Anjel-cmd/README.md

 <h3 align="left">☕ Buy Me a Coffee</h3>
 <p>
-If you like my work and want to support me, you can buy me a coffee!
+If you like my work and want to support me, you can buy me a coffee!😄
 <br><br>
 </p>